CodyTheDoer/Bevy_Studies-Calc_Sim/README.md

 # Calculator Simulator

-This project is my personal learning space for building a functional Bevy app.
-It is a work-in-progress where I experiment.
+This project is my personal learning space for building a simple functional Bevy app.

 ![Screenshot of Calculator Simulator running.](./assets/images/in_sim.png)